postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ---

+Tests enable you to ensure that your API is working as expected, to establish that integrations between services are functioning reliably, and to verify that new developments haven't broken any existing functionality.
 You can write test scripts for your Postman API requests in JavaScript.
-Tests enable you to ensure that your API is working as expected, to establish that integrations between services are functioning reliably, and to verify that new developments haven't broken any existing functionality.
 You can also use test code to aid the debugging process when something goes wrong with your API project.

-For example, you might write a test to validate your API's error handling by sending a request with incomplete data.
+For example, you might write a test to validate your API's error handling by sending a request with incomplete data or incorrect parameters.

-You can add tests to individual [requests](/docs/sending-requests/requests/), folders, or [collections](/docs/sending-requests/intro-to-collections/).
+You can add tests to individual [requests](/docs/sending-requests/requests/), [collections](/docs/sending-requests/intro-to-collections/), and folders in a collection.
 Postman includes code snippets you can select to add, then amend to suit your logic if necessary.

 To add tests to a request, open the request and enter your code in the **Tests** tab.
 Tests will execute after the request runs.
 You will be able to see the output in the __Test Results__ tab alongside the response data.